doc4d/docs/docs/ORDA/ordaClasses.md

 *attributeName* must comply with [standard rules for property names](Concepts/identifiers.html#object-properties).

-*targetPath* is an attribute path containing one or more levels, such as "a.b.c".
+*targetPath* is an attribute path containing one or more levels, such as "employee.company.name".
 If the target attribute belongs to the same dataclass, *targetPath* is the attribute name.

 An alias can be used as a part of a path of another alias.

-A [computed attribute](#computed-attributes) can be used in an alias path, but only as the last level (i.e. "c" in the above path).
+A [computed attribute](#computed-attributes) can be used in an alias path, but only as the last level (i.e. "name" in the above path).
 Otherwise, an error is returned.

 > ORDA alias attributes are **not exposed** by default.
 You must add the [`exposed`](#exposed-vs-non-exposed-functions) keyword before the `Alias` keyword if you want the alias to be available to remote requests.

 ### Using alias attributes

-Alias attributes are read-only (except when based upon a scalar attribute of the same dataclass, see example below).
+Alias attributes are read-only (except when based upon a scalar attribute of the same dataclass, see the last example below).
 They can be used instead of their target attribute path in the following class functions:

 |Function|
 |----|